 A vast majority of modern mainstream textual scholars and classical historians of antiquity, comprised of both believers and non-believers, who have investigated the history of the Christian movement using standard historical criteria and have aided in reconstructing His life, find that the historicity of Jesus is effectively certain and consider His baptism and crucifixion to be sure as well.
 However, Scholars differ in their beliefs about the teachings of Jesus and the accurate details of His life that have been described in the Gospels.
 Within the last 150+ years, archaeologists have discovered thousands of ancient biblical manuscripts.
 There is no evidence of the content changing over time.

-Jesus was mentioned by Jewish and Roman historians, as well as by dozens of Christian writers within a few decades of His death.
-There are numerous historical documents produced by Christian, Jewish, and Roman writers, which leave little objective, reasonable, and logical doubt that Jesus lived and died.
-No ancient person, pagan or Jew, ever seriously argued that Jesus did not exist and considered Him as an entirely historical person.
+Within a few decades of His death, Jesus was mentioned by Jewish and Roman historians, as well as by dozens of Christian writers.
+Numerous historical documents produced by Christian, Jewish, and Roman writers leave little objective, reasonable, and logical doubt that Jesus lived and died.
+No ancient person, pagan or Jew, ever seriously argued that Jesus did not exist and considered Him an entirely historical person.

 It is a universal practice for ancient writings to be copied many centuries later.
 From the beginning of Christianity, there have been those who questioned the divine birth, ministry, and death of Jesus, claimed that His birth was illegitimate, He performed miracles by evil magic, encouraged apostasy, and was justly executed for His sins, but they do not deny His existence.

 As the universal Church grew over the years beyond the Greek-speaking lands, it became apparent that there was a significant need to translate the Scriptures into many languages.
-There were also different cults and factions arising that had their holy book(s) or additions to the existing books of the Bible, which made it essential to agree on a definitive list called a Canon.
+Different cults and factions arose that had their holy book(s) or additions to the existing books of the Bible, which made it essential to agree on a definitive list called a Canon.

 EARLY HISTORICALLY VERIFIED CHRISTIAN WRITINGS

-The birth of Jesus divided time, which is why we have the standardized Julian and Gregorian Calendars, which were first proposed in the year AD 525 by Dionysius Exiguus, a Christian monk.
+The birth of Jesus divided time, which is why we have the standardized Julian and Gregorian Calendars.
+Dionysius Exiguus, a Christian monk, first proposed them in AD 525.
 BC stands for before Christ, and AD stands for Anno Domini (in the year of the Lord).

 In the early 1700s, the letters CE, which stands for the common or current era, and BCE stands for before the common era, were introduced for the sake of religious neutrality as well as that the BC/AD system is objectively inaccurate because the historical birth of Jesus was somewhere between 6 and 3 BC/BCE.